Friday 17th October 2025

 Victorians at Leisure

 The nineteenth century saw a shift towards shorter working days and increased leisure time.
-This talk will delve into the consequences of this shift.
-We will investigate the growing popularity of theatres and music halls among all the social classes.
-We will uncover the wide array of Victorian pastimes, from collecting cigarette cards and trainspotting to indulging in botany and science, as well as some very unique parlour games.
-Find out more about how the Victorians spent their time away from work.
-Join us as we journey through Victorian Britain.
+This talk delved into the consequences of this shift.
+We investigated the growing popularity of theatres and music halls among all the social classes.
+We uncovered the wide array of Victorian pastimes, from collecting cigarette cards and trainspotting to indulging in botany and science, as well as some very unique parlour games.
+We found out more about how the Victorians spent their time away from work.